 The most popular English summer camp for expat families in London.
 Sports, arts, swimming and outdoor activities across multiple London locations.

-Prestigious summer school on the Eton College campus.
-Academic enrichment, sports and cultural activities in one of England's most iconic school settings.
+Highly selective summer courses on the Eton College campus.
+Focus on Global Leadership and Public Speaking.
+Residential programme in one of the world's most famous school settings.

 Surfing, coasteering, kayaking and beach activities on the stunning Cornish coast.
+Perfect for the sporty expat.
+Ages 8–16.
 Qualified instructors, English-speaking, residential option available.

 All prices are per family, not per child.
 Compare all services →